Calcium

 Does Calcium interact with other supplements?

-Yes, Calcium has 4 known interactions with other supplements.
-Calcium can inhibit iron absorption when taken together.
+Yes, Calcium has 2 known interactions with other supplements.
+Calcium may interfere with iron absorption when taken together.

 Are you taking Calcium?